Stonehill College: Housing

-Stonehill provides guaranteed 4 years of housing to students admitted as residential students.
+Stonehill provides guaranteed four years of housing to students admitted as residential students.
 The housing is set up as freshman/sophomore and junior/senior.
 O'Hara Hall and The Holy Cross Center are designated freshman traditional-style dorms.

 Both freshmen and sophomores have the chance to live in Boland Hall, Corr Hall, and Villa Theresa Hall.

 The Pilgrim Heights, the O'Hara Village and the Pilgrim Heights Village suite-style housing is primarily for sophomores.

-Juniors and seniors all live in suite-style housing in the Colonial ("Junior") Courts, Commonwealth ("Senior") Courts, Pilgrim Heights (sophomores & juniors), Notre Dame du Lac, and New Hall.
+Juniors and seniors all live in suite-style housing in the Colonial ("Junior") Courts, Commonwealth ("Senior") Courts, Pilgrim Heights (sophomores & juniors), Notre Dame du Lac, and Bogan (New) Hall.

 Athletics

 The Athletic Department fields 21 competitive NCAA Division I intercollegiate varsity sports.
 The College's combination of academic and athletic success has garnered Stonehill the #4 ranking in the country among NCAA Division II schools in the Collegiate Power Rankings that are published by the National College Scouting Association.
 Furthermore, Stonehill finished 65th in the overall NCSA Top 100 Power Rankings across all three NCAA divisions.

 On April 5, 2022, Stonehill announced a transition to Div.
 I sports, with most of the teams joining the Northeast Conference, and men's ice hockey becoming a Div I independent for the 2022–2023 season.

-The Sally Blair Ames Sports Complex is home to the college staff that sponsors fourteen intercollegiate club teams featuring Ultimate Frisbee, Rugby, Lacrosse and Golf as well as an extensive intramural sports program offering Basketball, Soccer, Floor Hockey and Flag Football.
+The Sally Blair Ames Sports Complex is home to the college staff that sponsors fourteen intercollegiate club teams featuring ultimate frisbee, rugby, lacrosse and golf as well as an extensive intramural sports program offering Basketball, Soccer, Floor Hockey and Flag Football.

 W.B.
 Mason Stadium is a 2,400-seat, multipurpose sports stadium.
 Opened in 2005 at a cost of $4 million, it is the home of Skyhawk football, lacrosse, field hockey, and track & field.
 W.B.
 Mason, an office-supplies dealer based in nearby Brockton, Massachusetts, and its alumni employees contributed $1.5 million toward the project.